EshanPrakash/reddit-stock-sentiment/README.md

 #### Key Findings (Weekly)

-1. **Weekly sentiment DOES predict next week's returns** — but in the **opposite direction** (negative correlation, p < 0.05 for all three return measures)
+1. Weekly sentiment does predict next week's returns—but in the opposite direction (negative correlation, p < 0.05 for all three return measures).
-2. **Weekly returns do NOT significantly predict next week's sentiment** — though there is a weak positive trend (p > 0.05)
+2. Weekly returns do not significantly predict next week's sentiment, though there is a weak positive trend (p > 0.05).
-3. The negative predictive relationship is strongest for sector-adjusted returns (r = -0.34, p = 0.008)
+3. The negative predictive relationship is strongest for sector-adjusted returns (r = -0.34, p = 0.008).

 ### Sector Analysis

 We examined whether the sentiment-return relationship differed by sector (Tech, Finance, Other):

-- **Tech stocks** displayed a slightly stronger positive trend, though still weak and not statistically significant
+- Tech stocks displayed a slightly stronger positive trend, though still weak and not statistically significant.
-- **Finance stocks** showed almost no discernible pattern
+- Finance stocks showed almost no discernible pattern.
-- **Other sectors** exhibited highly dispersed behavior with no visible structure
+- Other sectors exhibited highly dispersed behavior with no visible structure.

 Sector-specific regression lines confirm that no industry group shows a significant relationship.